-- Paperwork: The final stage - signing your tenancy agreement (examples below).
+- Paperwork: The final stage - signing your tenancy agreement and privacy notice (examples below).
 Once you've made your deposit payment we'll email you your agreement to virtually sign online: you should sign this within 48 hours of receiving it.

 We ask all of our tenants to pay their first months rent in advance of moving in - ordinarily in August so we're all set for you moving in come September.
 If you sign for your room or property later on over the summer, you'll be asked to pay your first months rent when you make your deposit and application payments.